-With a purchase-money mortgage, the seller finances part or all of the property for the buyer, who usually does not qualify for traditional financing.
+What is a purchase-money mortgage loan?
+With this nontraditional kind of mortgage, the seller finances part or all of the property for the buyer, who usually does not qualify for traditional financing.

-Keep reading to learn about the benefits and drawbacks of a purchase-money mortgage.
+Keep reading to learn more about what a purchase-money mortgage loan is and the benefits and drawbacks of using one.

 A purchase-money mortgage is also known as owner financing.
 The seller extends credit to the buyer to purchase the property.
-This can be a portion of the sales price or the full price.
+This can be a portion of the sale price or the full price.

-A purchase-money mortgage is a nontraditional financing method that may be needed when the buyer cannot obtain one of the other different mortgage types for purchasing the property.
+A purchase-money loan is a nontraditional financing method that may be needed when the buyer cannot obtain one of the other different mortgage types for purchasing the property.

 The promise to pay is secured by the property, so if the buyer stops paying, the seller can foreclose and get the property back.